T-O-R-U-S/Shrimp1/README.md

 Example usage:
 ```
 #! eq is for strict comparison. >eq 1 1< == true, >eq 1 2< == false
-if >eq true true< do AnyFunc
+if >eq true true< : display "Hi!"
-if true do AnyFunc
+if true: display "Hi!"
 ```

 ```
 #!
 Executes AnyFunc -- Any number (except 0) is executed.
 #!
 Empty strings are false
 #!
 Undefined and null are false
 if?
-1 do AnyFunc
+1: AnyFunc
 #!
 Does not execute AnyFunc
 if?
-0 do AnyFunc
+0: AnyFunc
 ```

 ### Comparison